 For a unique dining experience, be sure to stop at the Eagle Tavern where you can enjoy a delicious meal in a historic setting dating back to the 1850s.

-The tavern features a menu of seasonally inspired meals using recipes handed down from the cooks that made their home in Michigan 175 years ago.
-All the food is Michigan grown, and some are even grown on the property.
+The tavern features a menu of seasonally inspired meals using recipes handed down from the cooks that made their homes in Michigan 175 years ago.
+All the food is Michigan grown, and some is even grown on the property.

 Together, the Henry Ford Museum and Greenfield Village offer a unique and immersive way to experience American history and innovation.